IDEAS Grant Competition

 Foreign Policy Goal Focus: Economic Development and Entrepreneurship

-Project Summary: The Communications and Engagement team at the University of California Education Abroad Program (UCEAP) will conduct research to gain a comprehensive understanding of gaps in its current marketing and advising materials in an effort to better understand students’ needs, especially those who are historically underrepresented in study abroad.
-This project, titled Study Abroad for All, will support focus groups and student user testing of UCEAP’s website.
-They will incorporate these learnings into creating more inclusive marketing and advising materials, such as the website, print materials, social media, and online publications for students, which will affect the entire University of California system by increasing study abroad applications across identity groups.
-There are significant potential economic impacts of this project, as students will have access to study abroad-specific reentry and career services that will help them integrate and leverage their learning from abroad to benefit their academic and career development.
+Project Summary: Through its IDEAS grant, the Communications and Engagement team at the University of California Education Abroad Program (UCEAP) will conduct research to gain a comprehensive understanding of gaps in its current marketing and advising materials.
+This research will provide insight into students’ needs related to education abroad, especially among student groups who are underrepresented in study abroad and aims to increase study abroad applications from all students within the University of California system.
+This project, titled Study Abroad for All, will use grant funds to support focus groups and student user testing of UCEAP’s website.
+UCEAP will then utilize its research findings to create more marketing and advising materials, including developing or revising its website, print materials, social media, and online publications for students.
+In addition, UCEAP will also refine its study abroad-specific reentry and career services to support students in leveraging their new knowledge and skills into their academic and career pathways upon return to campus.

 University of Colorado